Cornish Birds of Prey Centre

 They have several resident Parrots, including Catalina Macaws, African Greys, Amazons, Scarlet Macaw, Blue and Gold Macaws, Cockatoos etc.

 Chalky arrived in May 2009.
-His previous owners had him for 10 years, but he was getting a bit noisy and aggressive so sadly they decided he needed a new home.
+His previous owners had him for 10 years.
+However he was getting a bit noisy and aggressive so sadly they decided he needed a new home.

 Jaspa was donated to the centre in July 2009.
-He lived with a family but he started getting a bit aggressive so the decision was made to find a new home.
-He seems to like it at the centre, as he has company of his own kind but still a lot of human contact.
+He lived with a family but he started getting a bit aggressive.
+Therefore the decision was made to find a new home.
+He seems to like it at the centre.
+He has company of his own kind but still a lot of human contact.

 Totty arrived in 2017.
 Sadly her owner passed away and Totty was getting a bit too much for his wife but she wanted her to be somewhere she will live out her days.